-Organ procurement organizations identify, screen and coordinate the procurement of VCAs.
-While not all OPOs have developed VCA protocols, most OPOs that have implemented routine VCA screening did so through partnerships that supported VCA transplant programs within their DSA.
-In fact, one requirement in the VCA transplant center application to UNOS is assurance from the transplant center's local OPO that they will procure the specific allograph.
-11 With the implementation of OPO protocols to support local VCA transplant programs and the OPTN creation of the national VCA candidate list in 2014, came the opportunity for OPOs to routinely screen donors for suitable matches with all VCA candidate types waiting.
+Organ procurement organizations identify, screen and coordinate the recovery of VCAs.
+While not all OPOs have developed VCA protocols, most OPOs that have implemented routine VCA screening did so through partnerships with VCA transplant programs within their DSA.
+In fact, one requirement in the VCA transplant program application to the OPTN is assurance from the transplant center's local OPO that they will procure the specific allograft.
+With the implementation of OPO protocols to support local VCA transplant programs and the OPTN's creation of the national VCA candidate list in 2014 came the opportunity for OPOs to routinely screen donors for suitable matches with all VCA candidate types waiting.
 Many of the OPOs that support their local VCA transplant program have taken the logical next step, supporting VCA transplantation throughout the country.